Ayden939/EventFinder/README.md

 The overall goal is to create an event finder app as described in class and based off of our sprints.
-Our sprint backlog is located in /docs/Event_App_Backlog.pdf (which you need to open outside of a text editor to view).
+Our sprint backlog is located in /docs/Event_App_Backlog.pdf (Note: Open the PDF with a PDF viewer, not a text editor).
 # EventFinderApp Project Instructions

 ## Overview